Please scroll down for the catalogue, but please be sure to read the below carefully first!

 Cider

-Browns – Two available on MM106, Five available on MM116
+Browns – One available on MM106, Five available on MM116

 An old English cider apple, Browns is noted for its high juice content and sharp, clean flavour.
 Its medium-sized fruit produces a light, fruity cider with excellent balance, making it one of the most important cider apples still in use today.
 Though not intended for dessert use, it has a proud place in traditional orchards.